אִם יִרְצֶה הַשֵּׁם

 2.1 From Convenience to Consequence

-Infrastructure as Code began as a convenience—version-controlled, repeatable deployments.
-For most organizations, it remains there: configuration errors cause downtime, financial loss, operational friction.
-But for safety-critical systems—autonomous vehicles, medical devices, industrial control—the same configuration errors can cause harm.
+Infrastructure as Code began as a convenience, version-controlled and repeatable.
+For most organizations, it stays there: configuration errors cause downtime and financial loss.
+For safety-critical systems, autonomous vehicles, medical devices, industrial control, the same errors can cause harm.

-The YAML that configures a Kubernetes deployment for a recommendation engine and the YAML that configures a Kubernetes deployment for a surgical robot use identical syntax.
-The difference is not in the format but in the consequences of misconfiguration: resource starvation that degrades recommendations versus resource starvation that interrupts critical monitoring.
+The YAML that configures a Kubernetes deployment for a recommendation engine and the YAML that configures one for a surgical robot use identical syntax.
+The difference is not format but consequences of misconfiguration: resource starvation that degrades recommendations versus resource starvation that interrupts critical monitoring.

 2.2 The YAML Validation Gap

-YAML's design priorities—human readability, flexibility, minimal syntax—directly conflict with safety assurance requirements.
+YAML's design priorities, human readability, flexibility, and minimal syntax, directly conflict with safety assurance requirements.
 Consider:

 2.3 Why Traditional Tools Fall Short